AlexsLemonade/alsf-scpca/README.md

 nextflow run alevin-quant/run-alevin.nf -resume
 ```

+⚠️ Again, you probably don't want to run locally unless you have a good reason and know the limitations! ⚠️

+### Running on AWS Batch

-To run the same workflow on AWS Batch, make sure your credentials are configured [as described above](#configuring-your-aws-credentials), and then run with the `batch` profile.
+To run the same workflow on AWS Batch, make sure your credentials are configured [as described above](#configuring-your-aws-credentials), and then run with the `batch` profile, which has been configured in `nextflow.config` for the CCDL infrastructure.

 ```
 nextflow run alevin-quant/run-alevin.nf -profile batch -resume